Mirobit/bitcoin-node-manager/README.md

 1. [Download](https://github.com/Mirobit/bitcoin-node-manager/releases) Bitcoin Node Manager or clone this repository.
 2. Make sure `bitcoind` is running.
 If you use `bitcoin-qt` make sure `server=1` is set in the `bitcoin.conf` file.
 Optional: `txindex=1` is required in your `bitcoin.conf` for the Blocks page.
 Start `bitcoind` once with the `-reindex` param (this might take a while).
 3. Copy `src/Config.sample.php` and remove `.sample`.
-Open `src/Config.php` and enter your bitcoind RPC credentials/ip/port and set the BNM password.
+Open `src/Config.php` and enter your Bitcoin Core RPC credentials and set the BNM password.

 If you want to use Docker you can skip to the Docker section.